Rear-End Collision Attorney in Ada, OK | McKay Law

 Time Limits to Be Aware Of

-Oklahoma generally gives 2 years from the date of the crash to file a personal injury lawsuit (Okla.
+The deadline in Oklahoma is generally 2 years measured from the wreck to bring a claim (Okla.
 Stat. tit.
 12, § 95).
 Fatal crash claims carry the same two-year limit.
-Delay can result in spoliation of evidence and a permanently barred case.
+Postponing action can cause lost evidence, faded witness recollections, and a forever-barred claim.

 How Insurers Try to Devalue Rear-End Cases

-Carriers love to label these wrecks “minor” — particularly when the bumper damage seems light.
+Carriers love to label these wrecks “minor” — especially in low-property-damage cases.
 Frequent strategies are:

 - Pushing quick offers before treatment is complete